sisl/PLite.jl/README.md

 actionq = policy(stateq...)
 ```

 Above, `actionq` takes on the value `"E"`.
 This action makes sense since we're to the west of the midpoint goal for the problem, and moving east would bring us closer to the goal.
-Note that we used the trailing  `...` to expand `stateq`.
-An equally valid function call is
+Note that we used the trailing ellipsis `...` to expand `stateq`.
+An equally valid (and probably faster) function call is

 ```julia
 actionq = policy(12, "no")